Kush2004agar/Grammar-scoring-engine/README.md

 - **OpenAI** - Whisper is amazing
 - **LanguageTool** - Open source grammar checking
 - **SHL** - For the competition dataset
-- **The open-source community** - For all the Python libraries that make this possible
+- **Everyone who made the Python libraries** - Couldn't have done this without you

 ---

-## Questions?
-Found a Bug?

-Open an issue on GitHub!
-I'm happy to help (or at least try to).
+## Got Issues?

+Found a bug?
+Have a question?
+Open an issue on GitHub and I'll take a look.

 ---

-## The Bottom Line

-This is an attempt to automate grammar scoring in a fair, transparent way.
-It's not perfect (no automated system is), but I tried to be honest about the limitations and build it in a way that's explainable.

-**Remember**: This is a tool to help humans, not replace them.
-Use it responsibly. 🚀
+Anyway, that's the project.
+It's not perfect, but I tried to build it in a way that makes sense and is actually explainable.
+If you end up using it, just... be thoughtful about it, you know?
+Don't let it make important decisions on its own.